Reversibility of Affine Transformations: Preliminaries

-Eigenvalues of $A\in \mathrm{M}(n,\H)$ occur in similarity classes, i.e., if $v$ is an eigenvector corresponding to $\lambda$, then $v \mu \in v \mathbb H$ is an eigenvector corresponding to $\mu^{-1} \lambda \mu$.
-Each similarity class of eigenvalues contains a unique complex number with a non-negative imaginary part.
-Here, instead of similarity classes of eigenvalues, we will consider the \textit{unique complex representative} with a non-negative imaginary part.
+Note that eigenvalues of $A\in \mathrm{M}(n,\H)$ occur in similarity classes and each similarity class of eigenvalues contains a unique complex representative with non-negative imaginary part.
+Here, instead of similarity classes of eigenvalues, we will consider the unique complex representative with non-negative imaginary part.